J. K. Rowling: Publishing Harry Potter

 Rowling completed Harry Potter and the Philosopher's Stone in June 1995.
 The initial draft included an illustration of Harry by a fireplace, showing a lightning-shaped scar on his forehead.
 Following an enthusiastic report from an early reader, Christopher Little Literary Agency agreed to represent Rowling.
 Her manuscript was submitted to twelve publishers, all of which rejected it.
 Barry Cunningham, who ran the children's literature department at Bloomsbury Publishing, bought it after Nigel Newton, who headed Bloomsbury at the time, saw his eight-year-old daughter finish one chapter and want to keep reading.
 Rowling recalls Cunningham telling her, "You'll never make any money out of children's books, Jo."
 Rowling was awarded a writer's grant by the Scottish Arts Council (Note: The Scottish Arts Council grant was after Rowling had a contract for publication of Philosopher's Stone but before it was published.) to support her childcare costs and finances before Philosopher's Stones publication, and to aid in writing the sequel, Chamber of Secrets.
 On 26 June 1997, Bloomsbury published Philosopher's Stone with an initial print run of 5,650 copies.
 (Note: According to Errington, 500 hardbacks and 5,150 paperbacks "were published on the same date and neither has bibliographical priority".
 It was previously believed that the initial print run was 500 copies total, but this number is "woefully inaccurate".)
 Before Chamber of Secrets was published, Rowling had received £2,800 ($4,200) in royalties.

 Philosopher's Stone introduces Harry Potter.
 Harry is a wizard who lives with his non-magical relatives until his eleventh birthday, when he is invited to attend Hogwarts School of Witchcraft and Wizardry.
-Rowling wrote six sequels, which follow Harry's adventures at Hogwarts with friends Hermione Granger and Ron Weasley and his attempts to defeat Lord Voldemort, who killed Harry's parents when he was a child.
+Rowling wrote six sequels, which follow Harry's adventures at Hogwarts with friends Hermione Granger and Ron Weasley and his attempts to defeat the wizard, Lord Voldemort, who killed Harry's parents when he was a child.